gracejiang/BlackJack/README.md

 # Blackjack

 **Blackjack** is a popular casino game, where the player tries to get a higher sum in his hand than the dealer.
 [Read the rules here](http://www.hitorstand.net/strategy.php)!
+Made for Tech LA.

 ----------